wireapp/wire-server-deploy/docs/architecture.md

 #### TCP

 Two (configurable) ports are used by restund for TCP, one for plain TCP and one for TLS.
 By default restund uses ports `3478` for plain TCP and port `5349` for TLS.
-You can instead use for example ports `80` and `443` (requires to run restund as root) or
+You can instead use (if that's easier with firewall rules) for example ports `80` and `443` (requires to run restund as root) or do a redirect from a load balancer (if using one) to redirect `443 -> 5349` and `80 -> 3478`.

 ### Amount of users and filedescriptors